tomaspozo/withsupabase/db-functions-api-calls/README.md

 This sample project provides showcases how to use Supabase DB functions to call external services like APIs and webhooks in a secure and clean way using [pg_net](https://github.com/supabase/pg_net) and [vault](https://github.com/supabase/vault).

+For an in depth explanation, check [this article](https://tomaspozo.com/articles/secure-api-calls-supabase-pg-net-vault).

 ## Requirements

 - Supabase CLI installed